SNHU-Ivey-School-Projects/8-2-Journal-Portfolio/README.md

 #What did you do particularly well?

-///I believe I created the digrams for the system particularly well.
-In addition, to designing the diagrams, I would like to shed light on
+///I believe I created the diagrams for the system particularly well.
+In addition, to designing the diagrams, I would like to shed light on the business requirements document that is attached.
+The articulation of the description of the client's needs for the system is exceptional.

 #If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?